mortezatoushekhah/IMDB-clone-React-App/README.md

-we are going to create a Movie app, which will be a IMDB clone created on React App.
+I created this Movie app, which will be an IMDB clone created on React App.
-This React project will provide us the list of upcoming, popular & top rated movies.
-On clicking on any movie it will show us the detail page of the movie.
+This React project will give us a list of upcoming, popular, and top-rated movies.
+Clicking on any movie will show us the detail page of the movie.
-This React app also have a caraousel at the top for displaying movies as hero banner.
+This React app also has a carousel at the top for displaying movies as hero banners.

 Technologies used:

-  ✨ReactJs
+  ReactJs

-  ✨React Router Dom
+  React Router Dom

-  ✨React Loading Skeleton
+  React Loading Skeleton

-  ✨React Responsive Caraousel
+  React Responsive Caraousel

-  ✨Font Awesome
+  Font Awesome